 Our work builds on previous attempts to construct a boundary for a \CAT group that is quasi-isometry invariant.
 Charney and Sultan \cite{contracting} defined a contracting geodesic ray in $X$ to be one such that all disjoint balls project to sets of diameter at most $\sD$ for some $\sD\geq 0$.
 They call the set of all such geodesic rays the \emph{contracting boundary} or the \emph{Morse boundary of $X$}.
 They equip this space with a \emph{direct limit topology} and show that it is invariant under quasi-isometries.
 But this space does not have good topological properties, for example, it is not first countable.
 Cashen-Mackay \cite{cashenmackay}, following the work of Arzhantseva-Cashen-Gruber-Hume \cite{Hume}, defined a different topology on the Morse boundary of $X$.
 They showed that it is Hausdorff and when there is a geometric action by a countable group, it is also metrizable.
 In fact, their definition works for every geodesic metric space.

 The approach in \cite{Hume, cashenmackay} uses a different notion of sublinearly contracting geodesic.
 In \cite{Hume, cashenmackay}, the contraction is sublinear with respect to the radii of the disjoint balls.
-This a natural extension of the notion of a Morse geodesic to the setting of general metric spaces.
+This is a natural extension of the notion of a Morse geodesic to the setting of general metric spaces.
 But this boundary is smaller than the one defined in this paper and, in particular, cannot be used as a model for the Poisson boundary.

-It is likely that, when $\kappa=1$, $\pka X$ is the same topological space as the Morse-boundary equipped with the topology defined in \cite{cashenmackay}.
-If so, \thmref{Intro:Metrizable} would imply that the Morse boundary of every \CAT space is metrizable.
+It is likely that, when $\kappa=1$, $\pka X$ is the same topological space as the Morse boundary equipped with the topology defined in \cite{cashenmackay}.
+If so, \thmref{Intro:Metrizable} would imply that the Morse boundary of every proper \CAT space is metrizable.

-\begin{remark} In a sequel to this paper, we also plan to extend the results of this paper to the setting of general geodesic metric spaces.
-However, we prefer to present the \CAT setting first as many of the arguments are simpler, so the main ideas are more visible.
-Also, it is unlikely that one can define a notion of $\kappa$--Morse boundary for every $\kappa$.
-Instead, we will define the sublinearly-Morse boundary of a space as the \emph{union} of $\kappa$--boundaries over all possible $\kappa$. \end{remark}